Palestinian National Security Forces: 2005 restructuring plan

-2007 Fatah-Hamas conflict
+2007 Fatah–Hamas conflict

 During the year 2007, Fatah and Hamas, two of the main political parties in Palestine, were having confrontations in Gaza.
 The Fatah deployed the Palestinian Security Forces to confront the Hamas paramilitary forces in Northern Gaza.
 The confrontation led to the collapse of the Preventive Security Forces headquarters.
 The surprising Hamas victory led to the withdrawal of Fatah forces from Gaza.

 2014 Italian–Palestinian training programme

-By virtue of a bilateral agreement signed between the Italian Ministry of Defence and Ministry of Interior of the Palestinian Authority, the Carabinieri became a partner in the technical and professional training of Palestinian security forces and, for this reason, on March 19, 2014 Carabinieri instructors left Italy for Jericho, where is situated the General Training Centre.
+By virtue of a bilateral agreement signed between the Italian Ministry of Defence and Ministry of Interior of the Palestinian Authority, the Carabinieri became a partner in the technical and professional training of Palestinian security forces and, for this reason, on 19 March 2014, Carabinieri instructors left Italy for Jericho, where is situated the General Training Centre.

+2022–present conflict with militias

+PA security forces have clashed with local Palestinian militias in the West Bank, seen as the common enemy of both the PA and Israel.
+Cooperation between the PA security forces and the IDF is reflected by the fact that the former have simply remained in their barracks during IDF raids and have actively interfered with militants' defenses against those raids.

+During the Gaza war, the rate of clashes has increased.
+The July 2024 West Bank unrest directed against the Palestinian Authority was a major escalation in the conflict, sparked by the alleged arrest attempt of "Abu Shujaa", the leader of the Tulkarm Brigade, on 26 July.
+The PA also launched notable operations into Tubas in October 2024 and into Jenin in December 2024.